mariam-765/reactjs-TodoGroceryList/README.md

 - future work includes: </br>

-- adding a shared token -that can be shared between a group of people-
+- adding a shared token -that can be shared between a group of people for the same list-